adtrak-core/boilerplate/wp-content/plugins/post-to-google-my-business/readme.txt

 The Post to Google My Business plugin utilizes the official Google My Business API with secure oAuth authentication to ensure your Google account is safe.

+= New: "COVID-19 update" post type support =
+The plugin now supports the new **"COVID-19 Update"** post type, which allows you to share announcements about how your business is dealing with the coronavirus pandemic.

 = Features =
-* Create, edit or delete posts without having to visit your Google My Business page
+* Create, edit or delete posts without having to visit your Google My Business dashboard
-* Quickly publish your latest WordPress posts to GMB using the Auto-post feature
+* Automatically publish your latest WordPress posts to GMB using the Auto-post feature
 * Network- and site-level Multisite support
-* Support publishing to GMB from external apps (such as Windows Live Writer, Zapier, Integromat, ManageWP, InfiniteWP, MainWP etc)
+* Supports publishing to GMB from external apps (such as Windows Live Writer, Zapier, Integromat, ManageWP, InfiniteWP, MainWP etc)
 * Uses official Google My Business API
 * Developer friendly.
 Uses the latest built-in WordPress functions and has various actions/filters to hook into.
 * Translatable.
 Uses built-in WordPress functions for easy translation.